1. Online ordering and mobile takeout apps for your restaurant

 Whether it’s curbside or counter pickup, there’s an appetite for food to go.
-A recent Deloitte study showed that 60% of people had ordered takeout at least once a week, which has more than doubled in the past year and tripled since the start of the pandemic.
+A recent Deloitte study showed that 60% of people order takeout at least once a week.
 An app ensures ordering from your restaurant becomes a weekly habit that’s hard to break.

 If you have a high volume of delivery orders, restaurant software that syncs multiple third-party delivery services and your POS system is crucial for managing orders and the flow of your kitchen.
 With an order aggregator, you don’t have to be overwhelmed when you experience a spike in sales, and you can learn how to adjust your staffing levels to demand over time.

-Take a page from fast-casual restaurants that lets diners order and pay from their table with a few clicks on their phone via an app.
+Let diners order and pay from their table with their phone via an app.
 According to Deloitte’s study, almost two-out-of-every three customers would prefer to order this way for one simple reason: it’s convenient.
 Also, unlike QR codes, an app doesn’t have to be static.

-By taking reservations online or automating your waitlist, you can help provide a better picture of your dining room to customers.
-Both types of digital tools come with automatic reminders saving your host valuable time and managing your customer’s expectations.
+Take reservations online or automate your waitlist to help provide a better picture of your dining room to customers.
+Both types of software come with automatic reminders saving your host valuable time and managing your customer’s expectations.
 They also make the flow of sales more predictable.

-Look closer: See if a given app or digital platform offers a loyalty program or ways to capture customer information, so you can develop targeted marketing strategies and turn diners into regulars.
+Look closer: See if a given app or digital platform offers a loyalty program or ways to capture customer information.
+Use it to develop targeted marketing strategies and turn diners into regulars.